 For those of you that know me at all you’re already well aware of my life as a photographer pre-weddings.
 For two decades I had the special privilege of working as an advertising, magazine and catalog photographer with studios in NYC.
-Many of my subjects happened to have been little kids, some of them very little in ads for diapers and related baby products, more than once flying through space either as angels or astronauts (don’t ask).
+I absolutely loved working in the magazine industry.
+In fact, for a while, I even considered applying for a job as an editorial assistant.
+Writing is such a fantastic career, especially if you have aspirations to work from home one day.
+That being said photography has always been my true calling in life.
+Over the years, many of my subjects happened to have been little kids, some of them very little in ads for diapers and related baby products, more than once flying through space either as angels or astronauts (don’t ask).
 But certainly there was a reputation that proceeded me of someone who, together with stylists and baby wranglers, could be counted on for “getting the shot” when it came to little ones.

 While in our hearts Joyce and I probably both knew that this was going to be the ultimate challenging assignment we, of course, said “bring it on”.
 The editor of “American Photographer” knew perhaps even better than we did what lay ahead and in anticipation of the day asked his friend, writer William McKibben, to come observe the shoot.
 Well, it turns out Mr. McKibben was not just any writer, but the wonderful weekly story teller of “The Talk of the Town” feature in none other than “The New Yorker Magazine”.
 So thirty years ago this week, June 13th, 1983 (the same year Liz and I were married) this wild and crazy story was told, and while I won’t pretend that it tells the tale of a master child photographer showing off his well honed skills, being featured in “The New Yorker” to this day remains for me as special as seeing one of my photographs on the cover of “Time”.